Version Control with Git¶

 Keypoints

-• The git push command pushes local changes to the GitHub remote.
-Before running it, we must set our remote to the correct URL.
+command pushes local changes to the GitHub remote.
+Before running it, we must set our remote to the correct URL. - The

-• The git pull command pulls remote changes to our local repository.
-We need to run it to sync our local repository to the newest updates on the remote.
+command pulls remote changes to our local repository.
+We need to run it to sync our local repository to the newest updates on the remote. - The

 So far, we’ve learned how to set up a local repository, how to track changes, and how to sync our local repository with the remote by pushing and pulling.
 Now, let’s see how collaborating with Git and GitHub works in practice.
 In this section, you will clone an existing repository, make changes to it, and submit those changes as a pull request.